List of majority-minority United States congressional districts: Section 2 requirements under the Voting Rights Act

 Section 2 of the Voting Rights Act requires minority-opportunity districts in geographical areas in which minority voters would otherwise have "less opportunity than other members of the electorate ... to elect representatives of their choice."
 In Thornburg v.
 Gingles (1986), the Supreme Court held that Section 2 may necessitate the creation of a majority-minority district when (a) the minority population is "sufficiently large and geographically compact" to form a district and (b) both the majority and minority populations are sufficiently politically polarized that the majority can vote "usually to defeat the minority's preferred candidate."

 Bartlett v.
 Strickland (2009) clarified the Gingles interpretation of Section 2 by holding that the minority group must constitute "more than 50 percent of the voting-age population in the relevant geographic area."
 Plaintiffs challenging a districting plan under Section 2 typically provide remedial maps in which the minority group composes a majority in the relevant district, such as in Allen v.
 Milligan (2023) where plaintiffs included "illustrative districting maps... which contained two majority-black districts that comported with traditional districting criteria."

 The Supreme Court has left unsettled the question of whether minority groups can be aggregated under Section 2 if they vote in coalition with one another, and federal circuit courts remain divided on the issue.

 Because of this jurisprudence on Section 2, federal law requires the existence of many of the current majority-minority congressional districts.

 List of districts

 Majority-minority districts in the 119th Congress:

 The following tables identify districts that are either required under Section 2 of the Voting Rights Act or are otherwise drawn to be majority minority in accordance with traditional districting criteria or to gerrymander for partisan advantage.
 Voting-age population data in the tables below reflect 2020 census estimates for the 119th Congress.
 Members are accurate as of September 1, 2025.

 African-American

-Currently, there are 15 congressional districts where African Americans make up a majority of voting-age constituents and 14 other congressional districts where they make up a plurality.
+As of 2026, there are 8 congressional districts where African Americans make up a majority of voting-age constituents and 19 other congressional districts where they make up a plurality.
+It has decreased primarily due to immigration from Latin America.
 Most of these districts are located in the South and are represented by an African American member of congress.
 Democrats represent each of these districts.